smartcontractkit/documentation/docs/Using Randomness/v1/vrf-security-considerations.md

 ---
 layout: nodes.liquid
-section: smartContract
+section: legacy
 date: Last Modified
-title: "VRF Security Considerations"
+title: "VRF Security Considerations [v1]"
-permalink: "docs/vrf-security-considerations/"
+permalink: "docs/vrf-security-considerations/v1/"
 ---

-> ℹ️ You are viewing the VRF v2 guide.
+> 🚧 VRF v2 replaces and enhances VRF v1.
 >
-> If you are using v1, see the [VRF v1 guide](./v1).
+> See the [VRF v2 documentation](../) to learn more.

 Gaining access to high quality randomness on-chain requires a solution like Chainlink's VRF, but it also requires you to understand some of the ways that randonmess generation can be manipulated by miners/validators.
 Here are some of the top security considerations you should review in your project.